 What’s More Hygienic, Wood or Plastic?

-This is the big question everybody who’s germ conscious is always asking regarding cutting boards.
+This is the big question everybody who’s germ conscious is always asking about cutting boards.
 Everybody knows that wood is a germ monger and plastic is clean.
 (Or maybe the other way around?)
-Are there any clear answers as to which is the best type of cutting board to own if you’re concerned about cleanliness and cross contamination?
+Are there any clear answers regarding cutting board cleanliness — and which is the best type of cutting board to own if you’re concerned about cross contamination?

 . . .a scarred plastic board will actually hide more bacteria than a scarred wooden one.Here’s the scoop: According to a definitive study done by Dr. Cliver at UC Davis, plastic cutting boards can be more problematic that wooden ones.
 Cliver found that a scarred plastic board will actually hide more bacteria than a scarred wooden one.
 (Crazy, huh?
 If you’re curious why, see the sidebar below.)
 Sure, a brand new plastic board, without any knife cuts in it, is a cinch to sanitize and beats out wood.
 But how long does a cutting board stay in that condition?
 Not very.
 And that’s where wood excels.
 Even with a brand new wood board, any bacteria that latches on to the surface tends to die quickly (except where very large numbers are involved).